ID

 Research interests

-My interests include evolution of the plant genome with a particular focus on interspecific hybridization and polyploidy, and dynamics of transposable elements (TEs).
+My interests include evolution of the plant genome with a particular focus on interspecific hybridization and polyploidy, and dynamics of transposable elements (TEs) as well as their epigenetic control by small non coding RNAs.

 Brassica is an agriculturally important genus that provides a wide range of diploid and allotetraploid species, and is particularly appropriate for studying the evolution of TEs during speciation and polyploidization.

-My main ongoing research project* aims at revealing the impact of a recent polyploidization event on the activation of TEs by analysing the evolution of Brassica -specific TE families (retrotransposons, MITEs, CACTA elements) in newly synthesized Brassica napus lines.
+Part of my research project is dedicated to the analysis of the impact of a recent polyploidization event on the activation of TEs by studying the evolution of Brassica -specific TE families (retrotransposons, MITEs, CACTA elements) in newly synthesized Brassica napus lines.
 The activation of TEs is surveyed at both the structural and functional levels, using a combination of molecular and bioinformatic approaches.
-This represents part of Véronique Sarilar's PhD project (2008-2011).
+This represented part of Véronique Sarilar's PhD project (2008-2011).

-Another part of the project deals with the proteomic and molecular characterization of gene expression and its regulation following a recent allopolyploidy event: comparative proteomics is performed on early (S0-S1) and more advanded (S5) generations of newly synthesized B. napus lines to identify modifications of gene regulation.
-Our objectives are to determine at which level (during or after transcription) the modifications occur and to evaluate the role that could play TEs, small interfering RNAs and in particular micro RNAs, and/or epigenetic mechanisms (methylation changes) in such modifications.
-Paulina Martinez-Palacios' PhD work deals with the evolution of snRNA distributions following allopolyploidization in oilseed rape (2010-20xx).
+Finally, I am interested in the proteomic and molecular characterization of gene expression and its regulation following a recent allopolyploidy event: comparative proteomics is performed on early (S0-S1) and more advanded (S5) generations of the same newly synthesized B. napus lines to identify modifications of gene regulation occuring at the protein level.
+Anne Marmagne was involved in this project during her postdoc (2006-2008).

 Positions and Education